ALLEN Coaching

 Answer:

 (a) These plants usually germinate and grow as seedlings throughout winter.
-They only resume growth when it is summer and is finally harvested around the upcoming midsummer.
+They only resume growth when it is summer and are finally harvested around the upcoming midsummer.
 This is because these plants require low temperatures to bear flowers and

 fruits and are able to finish their vegetative phase of growth over the period of winter and summer.